vancefm/ticket-stack/HELP.md

 # Docker:
 This app uses docker compose.
 ### To build docker container ###
-From the project directory, run:
-1. `mvn package`
-2. `docker-compose build`
-3. `docker-compose up`
+From the project directory, run the CleanDeploy.sh script.
+This will re-package the jar, clean the old docker image/container, and redeploy a new one.

 ### Quick Commands ###
-2. Clear docker caches: `docker system prune -a`
+1. Clear docker caches: `docker system prune -a`

 # Documentation
 API documentation by Swagger and can be found at http://localhost:8080/swagger-ui/index.html

-# Noted Features
-* Exceptions include description/reason message.